zabbix-tools/libzbxpgsql/_docs/about.md

 ---

-This project provides comprehensive monitoring of PostgreSQL servers using a natively compiled Zabbix agent module and highly configurable item keys.
+This project provides comprehensive monitoring of PostgreSQL servers using a natively compiled Zabbix agent module, written in C, with highly configurable item keys.

-Sources in this project are used to compile `libzbxpgsql.so` which may be loaded into a Zabbix agent for the discovery and monitoring of local or remote PostgreSQL server assets; including databases, schema, table spaces, tables, indices, etc.
+Sources in this project are used to compile `libzbxpgsql.so` which may be loaded into a Zabbix agent for the discovery and monitoring of local or remote PostgreSQL server assets; including databases, schema, table spaces, tables, indexes, etc.

-Native Zabbix agent modules are advantageous over User Parameters and scripts in that no process forking or code interpreter is required.
+Native Zabbix agent modules are advantageous over User Parameters and scripts in that no process forking, code interpreter or external dependencies are required.
 This significantly reduces the impact of monitoring on the agent system, particularly when monitoring hundreds or thousands of checks.

+## Features

+* Powerful discovery of Table spaces, Databases, Namespaces, Tables and Indexes
+* Exhaustive coverage of PostgreSQL Statistics Collector views
+* Execute custom queries specific to your applications
+* Significant performance benefit over `UserParameter` scripts
+* No `UserParameter` declarations required
+* No external dependencies (such as PostgreSQL client tools)
+* Simple installation or bundling with your agent packages
+* Detailed documentation
+* Comprehensive sample Template included

 ![Zabbix Screen example]({{ site.baseurl }}/assets/screen.png)